 Depending on the V3C bitstream or sample entry type of the atlas track, following restrictions are placed on V3C atlas tracks:

 When the sample entry type is 'v3c1' or 'v3cg', the sample entry contains two instances of V3CUnitHeaderBox.
-Each sample in the track correspond to a single coded atlas access unit and/or coded common atlas access unit.
+Each sample in the track corresponds to a single coded atlas access unit and/or coded common atlas access unit.

-Whe the sample entry type is 'v3a1' or 'v3ag', the sample entry contains one V3CUnitHeaderBox.
+When the sample entry type is 'v3a1' or 'v3ag', the sample entry contains one V3CUnitHeaderBox.
 Each sample in the track correspond to a single coded atlas access unit.

-Whe the sample entry type is 'v3cb', the sample entry contains one V3CUnitHeaderBox.
+When the sample entry type is 'v3cb', the sample entry contains one V3CUnitHeaderBox.
 Each sample in the track correspond to a single coded common atlas access unit.